Dev Hynes: Blood Orange

 With Lightspeed Champion on effective hiatus, Hynes decided to concentrate on a new musical project more focused on R&B and electronica, called Blood Orange.
-Various live performances under this alias have taken place in New York and London within November and December 2009, consisting of Hynes, a guitar, and a laptop.
+Various live performances under this alias took place in New York and London within November and December 2009, consisting of Hynes, a guitar, and a laptop.
 On 17 December 2009, Hynes performed a song titled "Forget It" on the final It's On with Alexa Chung show on MTV.
 He performed to a backing track dressed in a wizard costume.

 Hynes' debut single under the moniker Blood Orange, "Dinner", was released in January 2011 on Terrible Records, with an accompanying video directed by Alan Del Rio that debuted on Pitchfork TV.
 Following this, his full-length record Coastal Grooves was released in August 2011 on Domino Records.
 The song "Sutphin Boulevard" was featured on the 17 January 2011 premiere episode of the MTV show Skins.
 On 9 April 2012, Hynes embarked on a tour as Blood Orange opening for Florence and the Machine.

 In November 2013, Hynes released the second Blood Orange album, Cupid Deluxe.
-The album features guest appearances, including performances from David Longstreth (Dirty Projectors), Caroline Polachek (Chairlift), Samantha Urbani (Friends), Clams Casino, Despot, Adam Bainbridge (Kindness), Skepta and more.
+The album features guest appearances, including performances from David Longstreth (of Dirty Projectors), Caroline Polachek (of Chairlift), Samantha Urbani (of Friends), Clams Casino, Despot, Kindness, Skepta and more.
 The album was promoted by three singles: "Chamakay", "You're Not Good Enough" and "Uncle ACE".
 The album was streamed in full on Hynes' own YouTube channel on 5 November 2013.
 The album also includes a cover of "I Can Only Disappoint U", originally by the British rock group Mansun under the title "Always Let You Down".
 In November, Blood Orange appeared on the cover of The Fader in its 89th issue.
 Hynes scored the 2013 film Palo Alto, directed by Gia Coppola.

 On 8 January 2014, it was announced that Blood Orange was on the line-up for Coachella Valley Music and Arts Festival in Indio, California.
 In November 2015, Hynes released a collaborative EP with New Zealand psychedelic pop artist Connan Mockasin titled Myths 001: Collaborative Recordings Captured in Marfa, TX 9–16 March 2015.